comses-education/github-starter-course/README.md

 ## 🤓 Course overview and learning outcomes

-The goal of this course is to provide a crash course to Git and GitHub, intended for people with little to no experience with either.
+The goal of this course is to provide a quick but complete introduction to version control systems, Git and GitHub, and is intended for people with little to no experience with either.

 ### Objectives

-- develop a clear mental model of what Git is, how it works behind the scenes, and how it ties into GitHub
+- develop a clear conceptual model that answers *What are version control systems and why should I use them?
+What is Git and how do I use it?*
+- become more familiar with the GitHub web interface to edit files, clone and fork repositories, manage branches and pull requests
-- become comfortable with the GitHub web interface.
-GitHub is an excellent place (but not the only one!) to manage and interact with Git repositories online.
+- practice simple git workflows and become more familiar with git GUI clients (e.g., GitHub Desktop or IDEs like VS Code) to interact with your local and remote Git repositories

-We’ll also provide links to additional resources for you to continue your journey with Git and GitHub. 🚀
+If these are too simple for you, great!
+We also have [links to more advanced resources](#additional-resources) that we've found useful over the years. 🚀

 ## :octocat: Git and GitHub

 Git is a **distributed Version Control System (VCS)**.

 A **version control system** is a software tool that helps you track changes to a pile o' files.
-These can be any kinds of files: images, plain-text source code files, CSVs, NetCDF files, shapefiles, zipfiles, or any other binary format.
-Every time changes are made to a file, you can tell the version control system, "Hey, keep track of the changes I just made to this file".
-In typical usage, we will be keeping track of plain-text source code files.
-You should avoid putting *generated* artifacts into Git like compiled executables (e.g., a Windows .exe or a macOS application bundle binary), or compiled C code / Java `.class` files.
+These can be any kinds of files: images, plain-text source code files, CSVs, NetCDF files, shapefiles, zipfiles, Word documents, PDFs, etc. Whenever you make changes to a file that you want to keep track of you can tell the version control system, "Hey!
+Please keep track of the current state of this file." and it will efficiently store the difference between the current state of the file after your changes and the way the file was the last time you told the version control system, "Hey!
+Please keep track of the current state of this file.".

+We usually keep track of plain-text files in a version control system like Git: these include source code, configuration files and scripts.
+It's fine to store binary formats in git as well but they are stored a little less efficiently and can make downloading ("checking out", or "cloning") your git repository slower.

+**You should avoid** putting *generated* artifacts into Git like compiled executables (e.g. Windows .exe or macOS application bundle), or compiled C code / Java `.class` files.
 This is because these artifacts are *derivatives* and change as often as the source code changes.
-Instead, you should only put the *source material* into Git, the things that are used to create the derivative.
+In addition, they tend to stop working as the host operating system or language runtimes and dependencies evolve.
+Instead, you should only put *source material* into Git, the things that are used to create the derivative.
+So instead of committing the hauntingly evocative figure you generated for your publication, commit the code and permanent references to the input datasets needed to generate that hauntingly evocative figure.

 ### Why do we need version control systems?

-If you've ever had to collaborate with others on writing a paper or on a team coding project, you have probably experienced something like this:
+If you've ever had to collaborate with others on a paper or team coding project, you may have experienced something like this:

 ![PhD Comics: final.doc](https://phdcomics.com/comics/archive/phd101212s.gif)